-- for the procurement of construction works and construction related services; - for use throughout the supply chain including the provision of professional services; - for use where participants wish to engender collaborative and integrative working; - · for use in partnering.
+- for the procurement of construction works and construction related services; - for use throughout the supply chain including the provision of professional services; - for use where participants wish to engender collaborative and integrative working; - for use in partnering.

-- whether or not the supplier is to design; - where the works are to be carried out in sections; - for Target Cost or Lump Sum. - 74 Price is based either on a lump sum with interim payments in accordance with the Payment Schedule or on cost reimbursement basis with interim payments on a monthly basis. - 75 This contract encourages collaborative behaviour and expressly underpins collaborative working and the formation of integrated teams.
-It provides specifically for the use of a risk register, risk allocation schedules and performance indicators. - 76 The extent of the Supplier's design input, which may be as a consultant or as a contractor, can vary considerably.
+- whether or not the supplier is to design; - where the works are to be carried out in sections; - for Target Cost or Lump Sum. - 80 Price is based either on a lump sum with interim payments in accordance with the Payment Schedule or on cost reimbursement basis with interim payments on a monthly basis. - 81 This contract encourages collaborative behaviour and expressly underpins collaborative working and the formation of integrated teams.
+It provides specifically for the use of a risk register, risk allocation schedules and performance indicators. - 82 The extent of the Supplier's design input, which may be as a consultant or as a contractor, can vary considerably. - 83 The contract includes provisions relating to BIM and for sustainability.
+It also includes provisions for third party rights or collateral warranties.